Voting by post or proxy

 Please complete an application form and send it to the Electoral Registration Office.

-The deadline to apply for a proxy vote or amend an existing proxy vote is 5pm on 4 December.
+The deadline to apply for a proxy vote is 5pm 5 working days before polling day.

 Anyone may apply to vote by proxy as a one-off, for a specific election/referendum.